Find Your Perfect School

 - Handles clerical tasks, such as answering phones, making appointments, and filing insurance claims.

 Occupational Therapy Assistants and Aides must have a heart for helping others, as they will work with young children and the elderly, and all ages in between.
-Also, they work with patients from all walks of life, such as those born with disabilities, those who have had debilitating accidents, and people who have an illness or are afflicted by a terrible disease.
+Also, they work with patients from all walks of life, such as those born with developmental disabilities, those who have had debilitating accidents, and people who have an illness or are afflicted by a terrible disease.

 How do I become an Occupational Therapy Assistant?